wuan/blitzortung_apps/content/_index.md

   * improving code or
   *   improving localization

-please have a look at the projects:
+please have a look at the related projects:

   * https://github.com/wuan/bo-android for the Android version
   * https://github.com/wuan/bo-ios for the iOS version